 As we start our new school year, you will notice there are many changes in how we are operating as a school.
 We are following government guidance and putting in several controls to minimise the risk of transmission of Covid-19.
-You can see a full copy of our Covid-19 risk assessment here.
 We will regularly review our risk assessment as guidance from the government is updated.

 We have organised our school to keep children in clear and consistent ‘bubbles’.
 This will help us as a school to limit the number of contacts children have with different people whilst still delivering an effective curriculum.
 We have considered the age of our children and their curriculum needs as well as the logistics of our school site in order to determine the size of our ‘bubbles’.
 Every school will have had to do this, and each school will determine the best way to do this for their school community.

 Since the lockdown started in March, each of us will have had different experiences and we ask that everyone in our school community is respectful of each other and their individual feelings.
 If you are dropping off or picking your child up from school, we ask that you respect other people and comply with social distancing guidance and wear a face covering at these busy times.
 We ask if it is possible that you walk your child to school to reduce congestion at the school gate.

 There are things you and your children can do to help reduce the risk of you and anyone you live with getting ill with COVID-19

 · wash your hands with soap and water often – do this for at least 20 seconds